 Flexible Spending Accounts

 A "Section 125 Cafeteria Plan", often referred to as a Flexible Spending Account (FSA), is a valuable employee benefit that allows you to have pre-tax dollars withheld from your paycheck to pay for eligible health care and/or dependent care expenses.
 It covers not just your expenses, but also those of your spouse and dependents.
 These expenses may include out-of-pocket medical costs, co-insurance amounts and dependent day care.
-The Flexible Spending Accounts (FSA) Plan provides two options: Medical Care and Dependent Care accounts.
+The Flexible Spending Accounts (FSA) Plan provides three options: Flexible Spending, Limited Flexible Spending, and Dependent Care accounts.

 OPTION 1: HEALTH CARE FLEXIBLE SPENDING ACCOUNT (FSA)

 Dependent Care Reimbursement Account, you may be reimbursed for eligible expenses incurred by you for the care of your child, disabled spouse, elderly parent, or other dependent that is physically or mentally incapable of self-care, so that you (and your spouse) can work or actively look for work.
-For additional information, please refer to the Flexible Benefits Summary Plan Description or the Dependent Care FSA Information document by clicking:
+For additional information, please refer to the Flexible Benefits Summary Plan Description or the Dependent Care FSA Information document by clicking the links below:

 "BENNY" CARD PAYMENTS FOR FSA EXPENDITURES